Liao Feng-teh

-Liao Feng-teh (廖風德 (Liāu Hong-tek, Liaò Fēngdé); 17 April 1951 – 10 May 2008) was a Taiwanese politician who held leadership positions in the Kuomintang.
+Liao Feng-teh (廖風德 (Liāu Hong-tek, Liaò Fēngdé); 17 April 1951 – 10 May 2008) was a Taiwanese politician and historian.
+Affiliated with the Kuomintang (KMT), he was a member of the Legislative Yuan from 1999 to 2005.

 Liao was chosen to become the Interior Minister designate in 2008 under Republic of China President Ma Ying-jeou, following Ma's victory in the Taiwanese Presidential Election of 2008.
 However, Liao, Deputy Secretary-General of the Kuomintang, died of cardiopulmonary failure while hiking on May 10, 2008, before he could take office.

-Early life
+Early life and education

-Liao Feng-teh was a native of Tungshan Township, which is located in Yilan County, Taiwan in northeast Taiwan.
-He received his doctorate in history from National Chengchi University.
+Liao was born in Tungshan Township in Yilan County, Taiwan.
+After high school, he graduated from Tamkang University with a B.A. in history in 1972.
+He then earned a Master of Arts (M.A) in journalism in 1976 and a Ph.D. in history in 1990, both from National Chengchi University.
+His doctoral dissertation was titled, "Student Movements and Post-War Chinese Politics (1945–1949)" (Chinese: 學潮與戰後中國政治 (1945–1949)).

+Early career

 Liao worked as a reporter for the China Daily News, a Chinese language daily newspaper, which is run by the KMT.
 He also worked as a novelist and playwright before entering politics within the KMT.

 Political career

 Liao Feng-teh worked as the director of the office of the then vice president of the Republic of China Lien Chan from 1997 until 1999.
 He then served as a legislator in the Legislative Yuan from 1999 until 2005.

 Laio had served as the director of the Kuomintang's Organizational Development Committee since 2004.
 He oversaw eight successful election campaigns for the KMT from 2004 until the Presidential election in 2008.

 Following the 2008 election victory of Taiwanese President Ma Ying-jeou, was chosen as the country's new interior minister designate.
 He would have taken office with the new KMT controlled government on May 20, 2008.